irvanster/greenphyto-monitoring-mobile/README.md

 1. Install the APK on your Android device.
 2. Open the Postman collection from the provided link.
-3. Change the provided values in the body (x-www-form-urlencoded) to simulate sensor readings for locations A and B.
+3. Demo URL API: `https://greenphytotest.genieedocs.com/monitors` in the `sensor add data` collection with method `POST` and Change the provided values in the body (x-www-form-urlencoded) to simulate sensor readings for locations A and B.

 ```plain
   location_id: 27f9d433-29d2-499c-bab7-c7ab07086d19,